zooba/pymanager/pep-draft.md

 * ``python.exe`` - the command expected by most users
 * ``PyManager.exe`` - the full name should be available as an alias, so that it can be accessed when ``python`` is overridden (e.g. virtual environments)
+* ``py.exe`` - a short alias to mimic the existing launcher
 * ``PywManager.exe`` - same executable without forcing a console
 * ``pythonw.exe`` - same executable without forcing a console
+* ``pyw.exe`` - same executable without forcing a console

 The windowed versions are only able to launch existing installs, and will simply fail if no suitable install is found.
-The explicit management commands will work, allowing silent installs to be triggered by other applications.
+The explicit management commands will work, allowing silent installs to be triggered by other applications, but will not automatically install.

 The use of ``python.exe`` as a global alias, despite this command being more functional than a typical runtime, is essential for the smooth flow of a user